-3) Segment Reuse: The channel segment needs to be reused under some circumstances.
 The constraint for reuse is to avoid two adjacent cells from being assigned with the same channel segment.
-Since each cell knows the cell numbers of adjacent cells, it is able to calculate which channel segments are assigned to the adjacent cells that have smaller cell indices than this cell.
+Our policy is to have the cells with smaller indices choose channel segments first, and the cells with higher indices choose channel segments that are different from their adjacent cells with smaller indices.
+This policy does not require adjacent cells communicate with each other.
+This is because each cell knows the cell numbers of adjacent cells, and it is able to calculate which channel segments are assigned to the adjacent cells that have smaller cell indices.
 The reuse policy is to move to the next channel segment that is not the same as that of any adjacent cell with smaller indices.